Peanut Butter Chocolate Chip Cookie Cake (with Peanut Butter Frosting)

 - Unsalted Butter – Offers that rich buttery flavor to the cookie cake and makes for the perfect buttercream frosting

-- Vanilla – A little flavor goes a long way and is a lovely add to this cake.
-If you’re averse to vanilla flavorings, feel free to omit
+- Vanilla – A little flavor goes a long way and is a lovely addition to this cake.

-- All-Purpose Flour – A key ingredient in most baked goods that provides structure and stability to this cookie cake
+- All-Purpose Flour – Key for structure and stability in this cookie cake

-- Baking Soda – The only rising agent you need for this “cake” as we’re looking for a cookie texture versus a fluffy cake
+- Baking Soda – The only rising agent you need for the perfect cookie texture

-- Salt – A little goes a long way to bring up all the yummy flavors in this recipe
+- Salt – A little goes a long way to bring out all the yummy flavors in this recipe

-- Whipping Cream – Helps to loosen the frosting, making it easily pipable.
-If you prefer a thicker frosting you can skip this ingredient!
+- Whipping Cream – Helps to loosen the frosting, making it easily pipable

-Why do a lot of baking ingredients need to be at room temperature?
-Room temperature ingredients are warmer and more pliable than cold ingredients.
-This allows them to blend more easily into your batter, which ensures everything is evenly mixed.
-You can also whip more air into your batter when your ingredients are at room temperature, which helps the overall texture and consistency of your final bake.
+Why do some baking ingredients need to be at room temperature?
+Room temperature ingredients are softer, allowing them to blend more easily into your batter.
+You can also whip more air into room-temperature ingredients, which is important to the overall texture and consistency for certain dessert recipes.

 HOW TO MAKE PEANUT BUTTER CHOCOLATE CHIP COOKIE CAKE

 For your dry ingredients, grab another bowl and whisk together your flour, baking soda, and salt.
-I am a big fan of sifting but sometimes it’s not in the cards timewise, and whisking will do the trick.
 The whisk will work to break up any flour or baking soda clumps!

-For the chocolate, I like to have an assortment of sizes in each bite of cookie.
-You can buy a bar of chocolate and cut it yourself but most people likely have semi-sweet chips on hand.
 Once you measure out your chips, pour half of them onto a cutting board and chop them into smaller pieces, so you have a nice mix of small and large bites.
+This will give you an assortment of sizes in each bite of cookie.

 Once baked, remove your peanut butter chocolate chip cookie cake from the oven and let it cool in the pan for 10 minutes.
-Carefully remove the sides of the springform pan and then use a spatula to gently lift the parchment paper underneath the bottom of your cake, off of the base of the pan, and move the cake (along with the parchment paper) to a wire rack to cool completely.
+Carefully remove the sides of the springform pan and transfer to a wire rack to cool completely.

 Once your cake has cooled, decorate with your frosting and any peanut butter cups or chocolate chips as desired!